decretist/Dissertation/Conclusion/conclusion.md

 what we need is some idea of how that collection was composed.
 Much of the post-Noonan scholarship on the authorship of the *Decretum* has engaged in what I have referred to as a "quest of the historical Gratian."
-However it appears that to search for one or more historical Gratians behind the collection of *dicta* is to ask a question that is incapable of producing a meaningful answer.
+However, it appears that to search for one or more historical Gratians behind the collection of *dicta* is to ask a question that is incapable of producing a meaningful answer.